HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/external_db_database_transfer.md

 |Oracle|[Oracle custom Setup Script](SetupOracleDatabasesManually.sql)|

 !!! note
-    For Oracle 23ai, extra setup is required since it comes with a CDB by default.
-For more details, refer to [Custom setup for oracle 23ai](custom-pdb-oracle-setup.md).
+    For Oracle 23ai, extra setup is required since it comes with a Container Database (CDB) by default.
+For more details, refer to [Oracle 23ai Custom Setup (Pre-User Creation)](custom-pdb-oracle-setup.md).

 ## Configuring an external database